 Let me ask you this: Who have you ever looked up to or idolized in your life because they were just so freaking impressively normal?
 What life lessons did you learn from that person?

-There’s nothing wrong with having normal around, but it’s only a default setting, a starting point.
-In other words, the lowest common denominator.
-It’s what you add to it that counts.
+Embrace your quirks, don’t hide from them.
+Bring your whole self to everything you do, and have fun!
 What spice will you add to your own unique recipe for a beautiful and fulfilling life?
 When you find that spice, don’t give it up because others tell you it’s not normal – it’s not supposed to be.
-Don’t let the insecure status quo take away the special flavor that makes you you.
+Don’t let an insecure status quo take away the special flavor that makes you you.

 6. Slow Down to Speed Up